-To apply for the Live to Chase Initiative a student must complete a 2023-2024 FAFSA (free application for federal student aid) and provide all documentation needed to complete their SCC financial aid file.
+To apply for the Live to Chase Initiative a student must complete a 2025-2026 FAFSA (Free Application for Federal Student Aid) and provide all documentation needed to complete their SCC financial aid file.
 This will allow the Financial Aid Office to determine what federal and state aid the student is eligible to receive.
-All students who complete a 2023-2024 FAFSA and complete their financial aid file will automatically be considered for the Live to Chase Initiative.
+All students who complete a 2025-2026 FAFSA and complete their financial aid file will automatically be considered for the Live to Chase Initiative.
+Students who are awarded the Live to Chase Initiative will be required to complete a Live to Chase Initiative Statement of Understanding.
+No Live to Chase Initiative funding will be disbursed until the statement of understanding has been completed.

-Note: DACA (Deferred Action for Childhood Arrivals) and international students are not required to complete a FAFSA.
+Note: DACA (Deferred Action for Childhood Arrivals) students are not required to complete a FAFSA.